 Mahala Network is an inexpensive, distributed, lightweight platform for bringing digital connectivity to the more than 4 billion people who don't have access to the internet.

-In our world of 7 billion people, more than half are not able to connect to the Internet.
+In our world of nearly 8 billion people, more than half are not able to connect to the Internet.

 “There are indications that Internet growth is slowing, as broadband services extend out of urban areas to more remote, less densely populated areas.”

 “While most Americans have Internet in their homes, only half of all adults who make less than $30,000 per year do.
 And 15 percent of Americans don’t have access to the Internet at all…”

 “The western world has established something of a monopoly not only on the Web, but on its content as well…which means that many individuals across the globe remain unaware of the Internet’s potential or cannot use it, because there is little or no useful content in their native language.”

 “Imprisonment of the mind is as much a sin as imprisonment of the body.
 We must free people limited by the lack of Internet access.”

 By taking advantage of existing “e-waste” it reduces the overall footprint of electronic devices in landfills around the world and gives them a meaningful second life.